MGhaith/File-Integrity-Checker/README.md

 # File Integrity Checker (WiP)
-A tool that verifies the integrity of log files to detect tampering.
+A simple tool to verify the integrity of log files using SHA-256 hashes.
+Helps detect tampering or unauthorized modifications to system/application logs.